Cumulo-pro/cumulo-block-explorer/docs/limonata-missed-proposals.md

 ### Interpretation

-Small `count` values are noisy — a validator with 1-2 turns and a single slow block will show a misleadingly high average.
+Small `count` values are noisy, a validator with 1-2 turns and a single slow block will show a misleadingly high average.
 Treat rows with `count < 10` as low-confidence until more samples accumulate.
 This is a real limitation observed in practice on Limonata testnet: several validators initially named as "slow proposers" from manual spot-checks did not reproduce the pattern once `proposerLatency` accumulated more samples per validator, while at least one validator not originally flagged (`Sr20de`) emerged as a genuine outlier only after ~9 turns.

 ---